sarves/docs/_ta/index.md

 # UD for Tamil <span class="flagspan"><img class="flag" src="../../flags/svg/IN.svg" /></span> <span class="flagspan" style="padding-left:1em"><img class="flag" src="../../flags/svg/LK.svg" /></span>

 ## Data
-1000 sentences taken from a book "A grammar of modern Tamil" by Thomas Lehmann have been used.
+1000 sentences taken from a book "A grammar of modern Tamil" by Thomas Lehmann (1999) are used to construct this treebank.
 These sentences cover most of the common syntactical constructions in Tamil.

+## Sentence ids
+### Tamil Nadu / Sri Lanka Tamil
+Although most of thses sentences are in form of high variety, some have vocabularies which are specifically used in Tamil Nadu.
+Therefore, those sentences are marked additionally with #sent_tn.

+### Different syntactical structures
+There are instances where the same syntactical constructions can be analysed differently.
+Such constructions are marked as #sent_syn, in addition to usualy #sent_id, where the constructions will have the same sent_id followed by an English letter.

+For instance,

+#sent_syn = 15A
+#sent_id = 15
+and
+#sent_syn = 15B
+#sent_id = 16

-## Tokenization and Word Segmentation
+## Tokenisation and Word Segmentation

-* Following most tokenization patterns, words are delimited by whitespace or punctuation.
+* Following most tokenisation patterns, words are delimited by whitespace or punctuation.
 * Multiword tokens are relatively common in Tamil.
 The following type of constructions have been separated to their synactic units.
  * the coordinating clitic -உம் / _-um_,  e.g. வேலையும் -> வேலை + உம்
  * noun-verb constructions where verb becomes an aux, e.g. வேலைசெய்தாள் -> வேலை + செய்தாள்